ntop/n2n/doc/TapConfiguration.md

 ### DHCP

 If an edge of the community runs a DHCP server, the others could draw their IP addresses from there.
 It requires the new edges to start-up with the `-r -a dhcp:0.0.0.0` parameters (literally).
+More details can be found [at this discussion](https://github.com/ntop/n2n/issues/629).

 ### IPv6